Spinal Cord Embolisation (AVM/DAVF)

-Before referring your patient to have a CT scan, it is important to rule out pregnancy in a female of child bearing age as this is usually an absolute contraindication to CT.
+Before referring your patient to have a CT scan, it is important to rule out early pregnancy in a female of child-bearing age, as this is usually an absolute contraindication to CT.

-If the test you are requesting requires the patient to have an iodinated contrast injection, you should check that their renal function is normal.
-If their renal function is insufficient, the use of IV contrast can cause further injury to their kidneys and in severe cases this may necessitate short or long term dialysis.
-Not all patients need to have their renal function tested prior to CT scanning, but certain factors such as diabetes, advanced age, current or past history of abnormal kidney function, single kidney or kidney surgery, all increase the chance of kidney function impairment.
-A number of other risk factors can also increase the risk of contrast induced renal failure (See Iodine-Containing Contrast Medium).
-If any of these are present, it is prudent to test renal function prior to contrast administration.
+If the test you are requesting requires the patient to have an iodinated contrast injection (e.g. assessment of liver metastatic disease or CT vascular imaging) you should check that their renal function is normal.
+If their renal function is insufficient, the use of intravenous contrast can cause further injury to their kidneys, and in severe cases this may necessitate short- or long-term dialysis.
+Not all patients need to have their renal function tested before CT scanning – only those with certain risk factors, such as diabetes, advanced age, current or past history of abnormal kidney function, single kidney or kidney surgery, which increase the chance of kidney function impairment.
+A number of other risk factors can also increase the risk of contrast-induced renal failure (see Iodine-containing contrast medium).
+If any of these are present, it is prudent to test renal function before contrast administration.
+Please contact the radiology department if you are still unsure whether contrast injection is required or whether you need to check renal function before their procedure.

-If the patient has renal function impairment after testing, an informed decision can be made by the radiologist after discussion with you and the patient about the clinical indication for the scan.
-It is true that sometimes the risk of contrast administration is outweighed by the information provided, even in a patient with renal impairment.
-Knowing in advance that their kidney function is impaired, and to what degree, may allow measures to be taken before and after the scan, such as intravenous hydration and minimisation of the contrast volume administered, that will reduce the likelihood of severe or prolonged contrast induced nephropathy.
+If the patient is found to have impaired renal function, an informed decision will be made by the radiologist, after discussion with you and the patient, about the clinical indication for the scan.
+Sometimes the risk of contrast administration is outweighed by the potential information provided by the CT, even in a patient with renal impairment.
+Knowing in advance that their kidney function is impaired, and to what degree, may allow measures to be taken before and after the scan, such as intravenous hydration and minimisation of the contrast volume administered, that will reduce the likelihood of severe or prolonged contrast-induced nephropathy.

-Due to the relatively high radiation dose involved in CT scans, it is important to avoid scanning patients who are pregnant.
+Because of the relatively high radiation dose involved in CT scans, it is important to avoid scanning patients who are pregnant, particularly in the first trimester.
 Radiation exposure to a foetus can cause developmental problems.
-Thus, CT should only be performed for pregnant patients in critical situations and only after discussion of the potential risks.
+Thus, CT should only be carried out for pregnant patients in critical situations and only after discussion of the potential risks.

-Patients who have an allergy to the IV contrast media (IVCM) used in CT scans should not be referred for scans where IVCM is required to attain a diagnosis.
-These tests include CT angiograms and most abdominal and chest scans.
+Patients who have a known allergy to the intravenous contrast media (IVCM) used in CT scans should not be referred for scans where IVCM is required to attain a diagnosis.
+These tests include CT angiograms, and most abdominal and chest scans.
+If there are no other imaging alternatives, it may be possible to do scans in patients with minor allergies, but this should be discussed with the radiologist.

-Hyperthyroidism or goitre may be a contraindication to the use of IVCM as it may induce thyrotoxic crisis in these patients*.
+Hyperthyroidism or goitre may be a contraindication to the use of IVCM, as it can induce thyrotoxic crisis in these patients.

 Patients with phaeochromocytoma may experience a hypertensive crisis if intravenous contrast is administered, so if this is suspected clinically and biochemically, a non-contrast scan is prudent.

 All scanners will have weight limits that are specified by the manufacturers.
-Newer scanners have higher limits than their predecessors with some able to accommodate 220kg.
+Newer scanners have higher limits than their predecessors, with some able to accommodate 220 kg.
 Despite these weight recommendations, there may be limitations to the patient’s size.
-The gantry of the scanner is a fixed diameter and if the patient cannot fit through the gantry, the scan cannot be performed.
-A common diameter is about 70cm.
+The gantry of the scanner is a fixed diameter and if the patient cannot fit through the gantry, the scan cannot be carried out.
+A common diameter is approximately 70 cm.

 You should check with the radiographers at the radiology department you refer to regarding weight limits and gantry size if you have concerns about a particular patient being too large to be scanned.

 There are two components of CT scanning that have potential risks.
-These are the radiation dose involved in scanning and the use of IV contrast media (IVCM).
+These are the radiation dose involved in scanning and the use of IVCM.

-When employing radiation for any type of examination, radiographers adhere to the ALARA (As Low As Reasonably Achievable) Principle.
-This principle, along with calibration of the scanner and constant revision of scanning protocols, results in the lowest dose possible to acquire diagnostic images.
+When using radiation for any type of examination, radiographers adhere to the ALARA (As Low As Reasonably Achievable) Principle.
+This principle, along with calibration of the scanner, constant revision of scanning protocols and ensuring that only areas of clinical concern are examined, results in the lowest dose possible to acquire diagnostic images.

 As with many other drugs and procedures, the small risks associated with intravenous iodinated contrast media must be balanced against the often considerable additional information that is provided to the radiologist interpreting the scan.

 The radiologist is best placed to determine whether contrast is needed, but his or her ability to make this determination depends greatly on the clinical information provided.
 For example, if the main question is whether or not acute ureteric obstruction from a calculus is present, contrast is usually unnecessary and can even obscure the calculus so that it is not seen by the radiologist.
-On the other hand, if a kidney cancer is suspected, it is important that contrast is administered as small cancers may not be evident on scans performed without it.
+On the other hand, if a kidney cancer is suspected, it is important that contrast is administered, as small cancers might not be evident on scans carried out without it.

 Therefore, it is vital that you provide as much detailed information about the patient’s clinical situation and your clinical question(s) on the request for the CT scan.
 Telephone the radiologist if you have any doubts about whether or not intravenous contrast is likely to be needed.